BE A VOTER!

 Voter registration mailer sent to you: First time or changing registrants receive a mailer card confirming their registration, address and voting place.
 It may take about 14 days to get the mailer.
 Getting the mailer also indicates that you are actually enrolled to vote at the voting place for that precinct.
 If you don't get a confirmation mailer card after 14 days of registration, or if you have another question specific to your attempt to register, please call the Delaware County Voter Registration Office at 610-891-4659.
 You can also check your voter registration status online to see if your registration is in the system.

 Polls open 7 a.m. to 8 p.m.
 Lines are possible.
 Be patient.
 Lines are likely especially at times before and after traditional office hours, or around noon, when office workers come to vote.
-If you are on line prior to 8 p.m. you will be allowed to vote.
+If you are in line prior to 8 p.m. you will be allowed to vote.
 Do not expect to vote if you arrive at the polling place after 8 p.m.

 Van or walk?
-Some vans from Parrish East will be running on election day, but all the voting locations are within easy walking distance from the College or from your residence hall.
+Rides will be available from Parrish Circle between Parrish and McCabe on election day, but all the voting locations are within easy walking distance from the College or from your residence hall.
 The Northern precinct is a 10 minute walk from Parrish; the Western precinct is a 20 minute walk from Parrish.

 Bring your college ID: You must show ID if you are voting for the first time at your designated polling place.
 It is recommended that all students bring their college ID in case of any confusion at the polls.
 Do not use an out-of-state drivers license as voter ID.
 See the approved list.